 Formative Assessment is needed to help learners reflect on the progress they are making and help teachers modify and adapt lessons to the needs of their pupils for greatest impact.
-Regular incremental feedback is also essential for teachers to recieve as they are learning too.

 Assessment of Concepts - Teachers and TAs will check for understanding of concepts numerous times in EVERY lesson.
 They know that without accurately knowing a pupil's current understanding they can't get the balance of challenge and support just right so that true learning can take place.
 To help teachers achieve this, our model asks subject leaders to describe the stages a pupil will go through as their understanding of the most important concepts becomes greater.
 This 'ladder' model allows teachers to ask questions so they can work out the current 'level' so they can move them to the next.
 Sometimes it will be useful for teachers to record these assessments although checking for understanding happens so often most cannot be recorded in this way.
 An example of how a teacher may record this for their class appears here.